Watch for a complete list of performers. As additional information becomes available, it will be posted here.

 Live music on Saturday; free hot chocolate both days!

-All of the artists can be seen HERE.
+Participating artists from 2016 can be seen HERE.

 In the 1850s, if you needed a new shirt, you made it; if a stirrup on a saddle broke, you crafted a new one; to celebrate a wedding, ladies would gather, bringing all of their scraps to create a quilt for the newly-married couple.
 Socks and scarves were knit or crocheted by firelight; knives and farm implements were hand-shaped from cast iron.
 The term "artist" was applied to those invoved in traditional art forms - painting, sculpture, the theater.